ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/openshift/index.md

 <iframe width="1206" height="678" src="https://www.youtube.com/embed/KTN_QBuDplo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Red Hat OpenShift on IBM Cloud
+## Red Hat OpenShift

-With Red Hat OpenShift on IBM Cloud, OpenShift developers have a fast and secure way to containerize and deploy enterprise workloads in Kubernetes clusters.
+With Red Hat OpenShift, OpenShift developers have a fast and secure way to containerize and deploy enterprise workloads in Kubernetes clusters.
 OpenShift clusters build on Kubernetes container orchestration that offers consistency and flexibility in operations.
 Because IBM manages OpenShift Container Platform (OCP), you'll have more time to focus on your core tasks.

 ### Features